mashijie1028/TrustDD/README.md

 ## Acknowledgements :gift:

-In building the AGCD codebase, we reference the repositories of [Dataset Condensation](https://github.com/VICO-UoE/DatasetCondensation) and [Outlier Exposure](https://github.com/hendrycks/outlier-exposure)
+In building the TrustDD codebase, we reference the repositories of [Dataset Condensation](https://github.com/VICO-UoE/DatasetCondensation) and [Outlier Exposure](https://github.com/hendrycks/outlier-exposure)